nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 2. Click 'Add Project'.
 ![Step 2](https://hychalknotes.s3.amazonaws.com/firebase-step2-2019.png)

 3. Give your project a name.
 Let's call ours `first-firebase-app`.
 If you would like, you can uncheck 'Use the default settings for sharing Google Analytics for Firebase data'.
 Click 'Continue'.
-You make be asked to 'Customize data sharing for your new project', you do not need to check any of the boxes.
+You may be asked to 'Customize data sharing for your new project', you do not need to check any of the boxes.
 Click 'Create Project'.
 ![Step 3](https://hychalknotes.s3.amazonaws.com/firebase-step3-2019.png)

 4. You'll be redirected to the Firebase dashboard.
 This is where you can manage all of the Firebase tools related to your project, including authentication, database, storage and hosting.
-Before implementing any of the features, we need do a bit of configuration.
+Before implementing any of the features, we need to do a bit of configuration.
 On the 'Project Overview' tab, click on the '</>' icon.
 ![Step 4](https://hychalknotes.s3.amazonaws.com/firebase-step4-2019.png)

 5. Firebase will provide some code that will link our application to the Firebase project we've just created.
 If you make an `html` file, you can paste this code right into it, right before the closing `</body>` tag.